Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Celiac disease is an autoimmune disease that causes your immune system to attack your digestive tract after you consume gluten.

-This makes the celiac disease more common in people who have other autoimmune diseases, such as type 1 diabetes, autoimmune liver diseases, and inflammatory bowel disease.
+Celiac disease is more common in people who have other autoimmune diseases, including type 1 diabetes, autoimmune liver diseases, and inflammatory bowel disease.

 8. Joint and muscle pain